shivashant25/Threat-Protection-with-XDR/Labguide/lab3_logic_app.md

 ## Lab objectives
  In this lab, you will perform the following:
- - Task 1: Create an Azure logic app
+ - Task 1: Create a Security Operations Center Team in Microsoft Teams
- - Task 2: Design Your Logic App Workflow
+ - Task 2: Create a Playbook in Microsoft Sentinel
- - Task 3: Create a Search
+ - Task 3: Update a Playbook in Microsoft Sentinel
- - Task 4: Explore Notebooks

 ## Estimated timing: 60 minutes